background

 What is ISO/IEC 27001?

-ISO 27001 is an international standard for information security and risk management.
+ISO 27001 is an international gold standard for information security and risk management.
 It outlines how to establish an information security management system (ISMS) to house sensitive information assets, including:

 • Scoping the ISMS